Samir-Shaikh/SSStringExtension/README.md

 [![License](https://img.shields.io/cocoapods/l/SSStringExtension.svg?style=flat)](https://cocoapods.org/pods/SSStringExtension)
 [![Platform](https://img.shields.io/cocoapods/p/SSStringExtension.svg?style=flat)](https://cocoapods.org/pods/SSStringExtension)

+SSStringExtension is a lightweight string extension for Swift.
+This library was motivated by having to search StackOverflow for common string operations, and wanting them to be in one place with test coverage.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.